marnadir/WebScriptingWiki/tools/extractContent/README.md

 The script creates xlsx files from decompressed file obtainted by the script WikiExtractor.py.

+## Usage

+### Wikiextractor
+The script is invoked with set of folders which itself contains set of compressed files:

+    python WikiExtraxtContent.py <path the set of folder>

-Remaind the WikiExtractor.py get as input a Wikipedia dump file and generetes a set of compressed file.
+Remaind the WikiExtractor.py get as input a Wikipedia dump file and generetes a set of folders which itself contains set of compressed files.

 Each file will contain several documents in the format: